-Killings in Willisville
+Killings and Lynching in Willisville

 The deaths of Andy Adams, Will Cooper, Sam Piazza, and Albert Piazza